Functional Decor Makes Your Home Both Efficient and Attractive

 15. Ceiling Fan Blade Covers

-I recently discovered these spandex ceiling fan blade covers – perfect for a ceiling makeover!
-Whether swapping out a new ceiling fan isn’t in your budget or whether you simply want a new look, you can re-vamp your ceiling in several different colour options.
+I recently discovered these custom ceiling fan blade covers – perfect for a ceiling makeover!
+Whether swapping out a new ceiling fan isn’t in your budget or whether you simply want a new look, you can re-vamp your ceiling in a myriad of different customizations.

 16. Functional Decor in the Kitchen: Dish Towels